zhangtaii/react-native-google-place-picker/README.md

-didCancel | boolean | Informs you if the user cancelled the process error | string | Contains an error message, if there is one address | string/null | The formated address of selected location, null if not available latitude | number | The latitude value of selected location longitude | number | The longitude value of selected location
+didCancel | boolean | Informs you if the user cancelled the process error | string | Contains an error message, if there is one address | string/null | The formated address of selected location, null if not available name | string | The name of this Place google_id | string | The unique id of this Place latitude | number | The latitude value of selected location longitude | number | The longitude value of selected location